 Verbosity determines what information is read, such as punctuation, capital letters, embedded links, table headers, emojis, and similar.
 Users can choose to turn these settings on or off.

 Settings for VoiceOver can be backed up in iTunes in case of emergency.

+When learning how to use VoiceOver, it’s important to know common gestures as well.
 The gestures used for VoiceOver are similar to the gestures used to navigate an iPad, with a few minor differences.
 Here are the most common gestures:

 Single tap– selects an app or other item on the screen.
 VoiceOver identifies what the item is